Descenders Products

 Rig Descender

-Compact self braking descender, the lightweight version of the ID - designed for access work.
+A self braking descender, designed for access work.

 Petzl